 Once you have checked you meet the definition for care-experienced/care leaver and collected your supporting documentation, you will be ready to complete the verification form for care-experienced and estranged students.

 Important to know: This form is for students currently enrolled at King’s.
-If you have not enrolled yet to King’s, please visit the pre-entry care-experienced and care leaver page.
+If you have not enrolled yet to King’s, please read the pre-entry care-experienced and care leaver guidance.

 What information will I need to provide in the form?